 Sometimes life hurts.

+And we wish we could just wash it all away.
 People are hurting and often can’t break free from the stigma of their suffering, especially if it is from hardship, abuse or scandal.
 Sometimes it is easier to silence these pains, but underneath is a wounded soul longing for healing.

 Looking for real hope in the face of our new reality, we long for someone to understand our pain, but maybe feel judgment, isolation, and shame instead.
 I’ve been there.